mittko/PojarprotektAPI/README.md

 disconnect;
 To run a SQL script from ij use the following command.

-run 'sqlscript.sql'
+run 'sqlscript.sql'; (VERY IMPORTANT ij always expected ; for end of command)

 You can also use SQL directly, e.g.

 select * from SCHEMA1.USERS where NUMBER='lars'
 4.2.
 SQL dump for the database schema
 Use the tool dblook.
 Type dblook on the console to see the options, the tool is really easy to use.
-For example to write the schema "myschema" to the file "lars.sql".

-dblook -d 'jdbc:derby:c:\temp\db\FAQ\db' -z myschema -o lars.sql
+For example to write the schema "myschema" to the file "lars.sql". execute in cmd window dblook -d 'jdbc:derby:c:\temp\db\FAQ\db' -z myschema -o lars.sql

 5. Running Derby Server as Windows Service